Dr. Heyward C. Bellamy Collection

 In 1969, it was decided that Williston High School would close as a high school and all students would be combined with New Hanover High School and John T. Hoggard High School, fulfilling the mandated integration requirements set down by the courts.
 The closing of Williston brought about protests and student boycotts of school attendance.
 The boycotting students began meeting at Gregory Congregational Church, organizing protests and discussing racial problems in the school system.

 Violence erupted on February 6, 1971, resulting in the arrests of nine young black man and an older white woman.
 These individuals became known as the "Wilmington Ten."
 They were convicted of arson and conspiracy in connection with the firebombing of a white-owned grocery store.
 They were sentenced to a total of 282 years in prison.
 The surviving members were granted a pardon of innocence by Governor Beverly Perdue on December 31, 2012.

-Dr. Heyward C. Bellamy served as Superintendant of the New Hanover County School System from 1968 to 1981, during which time he oversaw the integration of the school system.
+Dr. Heyward C. Bellamy served as Superintendant of the New Hanover County School System from 1968 to 1981, during which time he oversaw the integration of public schools.
 This collection contains materials relating to the integration of New Hanover County schools, including court documents and supporting exhibit materials from integration law suits, as well as other school integration and civil rights cases from the area and nationally.

 This collection was donated by Dr. Heyward Bellamy on April 20, 2000.
 An addition was donated on February 25, 2010.